 Storage and Serving Suggestions

-These healthy flapjack bars are incredibly versatile.
-Store them in an airtight container at room temperature for up to one week, or freeze them for up to three months.
+Keep them in an airtight container at room temperature for up to 5–7 days, or freeze for up to 3 months.
+If freezing, wrapping individual bars in parchment paper makes them easy to grab and thaw as needed.

-Chocolate lover’s version: Add 2 tablespoons of cocoa powder into the dry ingredients, and opt for dark chocolate chips in place of chocolate chunks for a richer flavor.
+Mix 2 tablespoons of cocoa powder into the dry ingredients, then use dark chocolate chips for a more even chocolate flavor throughout.

-Protein boost: Add a scoop of vanilla protein powder (reduce oats by 2 tablespoons to compensate).
+Add one scoop of vanilla protein powder and reduce the oats by about 2 tablespoons to keep the texture balanced.

-Nut-free option: Replace peanut butter with sunflower seed butter and skip the pistachios.
-Add extra pumpkin seeds instead.
+Swap the peanut butter for sunflower seed butter and omit the pistachios.
+Adding extra pumpkin seeds helps maintain structure and crunch.

 Frequently Asked Questions